 - Put the flours, yeast, crushed hemp seeds, salt and sugar into a large bowl and mix them together.

 - Pour in the water, mix until it well incorporated and then mix in the tbsp of oil

 - With your hands mix everything together into a doughy mass.

 - Knead the dough for about 10 minutes, in the bowl, on a work surface, or in a standalone mixer with dough hook.
 Dust lightly with flour if required.

-- Cover the dough bowl with a clean plastic bag and leave it in a warm place for the dough to double in size, which will take about an hour.
+- Place the dough into a lightly oiled large mixing bowl and cover with a clean plastic bag and leave it in a warm place for the dough to double in size, which will take about an hour.

 - Rub some oil around the inside of a 1kg/2lb loaf tin.

 - Knead the dough for about 5 minutes (by hand or by mixer)

 - Shape the dough and put it into your prepared tin.